Access your Pro+ Content below.

-This article is part of the April 2012, Iss.
-1 issue of BPMN 2.0: Assessing a year of change
+This article is part of the Business Agility Insights issue of April 2012, Iss.
+1

 By providing a right-now picture of the business environment, agile systems can provide organizations with true competitive advantage.